Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive

-\subsection{Response of Doppler Tracking to ultra-light dark matter}
+\subsection{Response of Doppler tracking to ultra-light dark matter}

-Dark matter particles of masses $m_{\rm DM}\lesssim 1$\,eV/$c^2$ are distributed in the Milky Way at distances smaller than their de Broglie wavelength (associated to the `size' of the particle).
-As a result, in this range of masses dark matter can be approximated as a classical non-relativistic massive field $\phi_{\rm DM}$ \citep{Hui17}.
-From the virialized properties of DM in the Milky Way, this field will be distributed in coherent patches of characteristic length $l\approx 0.9 \times 10^{6} \mathrm{~AU}\left(\frac{10^{-3}}{\sigma_0}\right)\left(\frac{10^{-20} \mathrm{eV}}{m_{\rm DM}}\right)$, where $\sigma_0$ is the DM velocity dispersion, generated by virialization in the Milky Way.
-In these regions, dark matter can be approximated as a monochromatic field $\phi_{\rm DM}$ oscillating at frequency
+If dark matter (DM) is composed of particles of masses $m_{\scriptscriptstyle\rm DM}\lesssim 1$~eV/$c^2$ they will be distributed in the Milky Way at inter-distances smaller than their de Broglie wavelength (associated with the `size' of the particle).
+As a result, DM can be approximated in this range of masses as a classical non-relativistic massive field $\phi_{\scriptscriptstyle\rm DM}$~\citep{Hui17}.
+From the virialised properties of DM in the Milky Way, this field will be distributed in coherent patches of characteristic length \citep{ferreira21}:

+where $\sigma_0$ is the DM velocity dispersion, generated by virialization in the Milky Way.
+Its value extracted from data for the dark matter halo is $\sigma_0\approx 10^{-3}$~\cite{Lisanti:2016jxe}.
+In these regions, the DM field can be approximated as a monochromatic function oscillating at a frequency

+coherent over $c^2/\sigma_0^2$ oscillations and with amplitude\footnote{Technically, the interference of the different classical waves that comprise the ULDM implies that the local density has a degree of randomness over this value, which corresponds to the average DM energy density~\citep{Foster:2017hbq}.
+We will assume that the DM energy density in the Solar System is 1/2 of the averaged one (expected to be of order $\rho_{\rm DM}\approx 0.3\,\rm{GeV/cm^3}$) to provide our estimates.}

-coherent for $c^2/\sigma_0^2$ oscillations.
-As a result, the \emph{gravitational potentials} generated by the galactic DM (that are quadratic in $\phi_{\rm DM}$) also fluctuate with frequency $f_{grav}\approx 2 f_{\rm DM}$ in these patches.
-These models are known as fuzzy dark matter \citep{Fuzzy} or ultra-light dark matter (ULDM) \citep{Hui17}.
-The analogy with the effects on Doppler tracking from GWs described above stems can be easily established for different situations, cf. \citep{2017PhRvL.118z1102B}.
+As a result, the gravitational potentials generated by the galactic DM (derived from solving the Poisson equation, which is quadratic in $\phi_{\scriptscriptstyle\rm DM}$) inherit the coherent features of the DM field, and oscillate with frequency $f_{\rm grav}\approx 2 f_{\scriptscriptstyle\rm DM}$ in these patches (cf. Eq.~\eqref{eq:psi_DM} below).
+When approaching the lowest viable masses, these DM models are known as fuzzy dark matter~\citep{Fuzzy} or ultra-light dark matter (ULDM)~\citep{Hui17}.